 But just as with genes, there are major problems with explaining human experience in terms of brain activity.
 Firstly, correlation does not mean cause.
 Just because certain parts of the brain are more active when I read a poem or stare at a beautiful sunset, it doesn’t mean that the brain activity is responsible for the sense of beauty or wonder I experience.
 You could just as easily say that the feeling of wonder comes first, and ‘causes’ changes in brain activity.

-Finally, there are very serious practical problems with identifying the neurological activity associated with different characteristics.
-Most of the information we glean about brain processes is based on brain scanning technology, such as fMRI.
+Finally, there are practical problems with identifying the neurological activity associated with different characteristics.
+Some of the information we glean about brain processes is based on brain scanning technology, such as fMRI.
 When it comes to the brain activity, fMRI scanning is much less reliable and clearcut than many people realize.
 It doesn’t directly measure brain activity, only increased blood flow to the brain.
 There may well be important neuronal activity which doesn’t produce increased blood flow, perhaps from neurons which are acting more efficiently than others.
 FMRI scanning also makes it easy to forget that the brain’s activity is normally widely distributed than localized, depending on many different networks spread over the whole brain.
 It is absurd to attempt to pinpoint a particular part of the brain associated with a particular emotion or behavior.

 In addition, to detect unusual types of brain activity, you have to know first what the normal pattern of activity is - which is very difficult to ascertain.
 One person’s ‘normal’ brain functioning may be different to another person’s.
 And finally, brain scans are vulnerable to bias and positive interpretation.
 It’s easy for researchers to interpret them in a way which supports their intentions.
 When different neuroscientists were sent the same image and asked to ‘unpick’ it, they responded with widely varying interpretations.
 As New Scientist magazine has admitted, "The reliability of fMRI scanning is not high compared to other scientific measures."